Tree Trimming Vs. Tree Pruning – What’s the Difference?

 - When the tree is not growing and needs a growth booster to return to its previous position

-Conduct a detailed tree assessment or call an arborist for inspection.
+Conduct a detailed tree health assessment or call an arborist for inspection.
 Professionals can tell you better and customize a pruning treatment for you.

 How Can Tree Doctor USA Help You With Trimming And Pruning?